Wednesday, 23 January 2008

 Men kill each other for a variety of reasons.
 Most of all in their hunger for power and money.
 Yet, behind every war and aspiration for peace, there is always a soft and hairy cunt.

 What is there to get shocked, you might well ask.
 Don’t we all use these words in other contexts?
-It was this undercurrent of violence that I felt in Medina’s words that disturbed me since apparently he is talking against violence in the world, about violence that especially targets women.
-Yet even while speaking against violence, he is expresses himself in very violent terms, I felt.
-For example, look at this part of his article (my translation from Italian):
+It was this undercurrent of violence that I felt in Medina’s words that disturbed me since apparently he was talking against violence in the world, and especially about violence that especially targets women.

 We men can not imagine how terrible it can be for a woman to be forced to have sex.
 There are still some who think that when a woman refuses to share her cunt with them, actually she is just trying to provoke them.
 It must be clear that when a woman says no, it means no and you must forget it.
 I know it is not easy and it must have happened to everyone.
 But before letting yourself be obsessed by the cunt that has been negated to you, it is better to think of all others that are waiting for you with a smile.